BogdanFloris/BogdanFloris/README.md

 I'm Bogdan, a software engineer and technology enthusiast with 3+ years of experience in building robust software products using the best practices.
 I enjoy mountains and skiing in particular, playing my guitars, and watching TV shows and movies.

 * 👨🏼‍💻 Software Engineer at @bloomberg
-* 🏠 Living in London, UK and Bucharest, Romania
+* 🏠 Living in Bucharest, Romania
 * 📫 Contact me on: bogdan.floris@gmail.com
 * 🌍 Website (under construction): bogdanfloris.com